AworkofKC/cybersecurity-portfolio/Not_yet_an_SOC_Journal.md

 This was a huge learning opportunity.
 While reviewing installation logs and using `ip addr`, I realized both my `enp0s3` and `enp0s8` interfaces had the same IP, which I didn’t fully understand at first.
 I also misunderstood CIDR notation, thinking `/24` was a 4-octet address; I understand that it represents a 24-bit subnet mask.
 These mistakes caused confusion in network routing and setup failures.

 Going forward, I now clearly understand the difference between static IP, gateway, and subnet, and I’ll ensure no IP conflicts exist before installation.

+## Reflection and Next Steps
+Date: 11/10/2025

+Despite repeated attempts, I wasn’t able to get Security Onion’s GUI running in my lab.
+At first, I thought about removing this journal, but I realized that documenting the struggle is just as important as documenting the wins.
+Cybersecurity isn’t about flawless execution, it’s about persistence, troubleshooting, and learning from every misstep.
+This process gave me valuable insight into installation requirements, networking dependencies, and the challenges analysts face when building monitoring environments.
+Even though the outcome wasn’t what I hoped for, the lessons I captured here will guide me in future builds and strengthen my problem-solving approach.

+Moving forward, I plan to explore other SOC platforms such as Wazuh, and Splunk, while continuing hands-on practice through TryHackMe and other Blue Team online resources.
+My focus remains clear: building the skills to investigate alerts, understand signals, and respond effectively to incidents.
+This journal represents more than a failed install, it’s proof of my resilience, documentation, and a commitment to growth.
+Success in cybersecurity isn’t a straight line; it’s a series of iterations, and each one brings me closer to mastery.